maithgopalan/c2-dataviz-2025/content/schedule/index.markdown

  {{< schedule >}}

 {{< week-odd "02-05" >}}
-  {{< description "Visualizations for comparing categories" "We will learn to use various plots such as bar plots, grouped and stacked charts etc. to visualize comparisons across various categories" >}}
+  {{< description "Visualizations for comparing categories" "We will learn to use various refinements to plots to enable better communication of various changes in your data.
+We'll discuss annotating plots, aspect ratios, scales, and wrap up theming" >}}
   {{< wrap >}}
-{{< slides "" >}}
+{{< slides "w6" >}}
 {{< /wrap >}}
   {{< wrap >}}
 {{< assigned "lab-ps3" "Lab PS3" >}}